freewilll/abridger/docsite/overview.rst

 It all comes down to defining rules on what to extract.
 If the rules are too strict, then nog enough data is copied.
 If the rules are not strict enough, too much data is copied.
 Furthermore, for highly complex databases, it can become quite a task to define the rules and combine them in a sensible way.

-Abridger tries to make this easy by defining the rules in one or more yaml files called the :doc:`extraction_model`.
+The rules are defined in an :doc:`extraction_model` which is configured in one or more yaml files.

 Concepts
 ++++++++